 A time charter is a contract for the use of a vessel for a fixed period of time at a specified daily rate.
 Under a time charter, the vessel owner provides crewing and other services related to the vessel's operation, the cost of which is included in the daily rates.
 The initial Charterer is responsible for substantially all of the vessel's voyage costs, such as fuel and cargo handling charges.
-Each of the vessels in its initial and contracted fleet is subject to a long-term time charter with CMA CGM, although up to May 31, 2008, four vessels were chartered to one of CMA CGM's wholly owned subsidiary companies, Delmas.
+Each of the vessels in its initial and contracted fleet is subject to a long-term time charter with CMA CGM.
 Global Ship Lease has separate subsidiaries to own each individual vessel in its initial and contracted fleet.
-Global Ship Lease will guarantee the obligations of each of its subsidiaries under the charters and CMA CGM will guarantee any accrued liabilities and obligations of its subsidiary, Delmas, which previously chartered vessels from Global Ship Lease, up to the date Delmas ceased being a charterer, such guarantee to be released on January 3, 2009.
+Global Ship Lease will guarantee the obligations of each of its subsidiaries under the charters and CMA CGM will guarantee each charterer's obligations to Global Ship Lease.